wikiadventure/wikiadventu.re/README.md

 ### Visual Studio Code

-Now you can hit debug > start debugging ( or the f5 key ).
+Now you can hit run > start debugging ( or the f5 key ).
 The back and front will be built and the Visual Studio Code debugger will be attach.

 ## Structure ( WIP )